infobloxopen/universal-ddi-ansible/README.md

 ### Using debug module

-Ansible’s built-in debug module can be used to print variable values or message outputs during playbook execution.
+Ansible's built-in debug module can be used to print variable values or message outputs during playbook execution.
 You can use the `debug` module to print the output of a task.
 For example:

 ```yaml